Haq-K/Concrete-Crack-Image-Classification/README.md

-# Classifying Images of Concrete Using Convolutional Neural Networks
+# Classifying Images of Concrete Using A Convolutional Neural Network

 ## 1. Summary
 The aim of this project was to create a neural network that could accurately identify images of concrete that did or did not have cracks.
 The source of the dataset can be found [here](https://data.mendeley.com/datasets/5y9wdsg2zt/2).